darasus/ai-blog/content/10-investing-tips-for-beginners.md

   Investing is a long-term game, but you have to remember that the market will go up over time.
 Start a small amount of money each month, starting as soon as you can, is the best way to start growing your investments.
+intro: >-
+  There’s a lot of mystery and fear around investing your hard-earned money.
+For many people, that means they never get started.
+But investing your money instead of just saving it can have a big impact on your financial future.
+In fact, time is the enemy of your money -- the sooner you begin investing for your future, the better off you’ll be.

+  Working with as little as $10 per month or an initial investment of $100 per month, you can begin to invest for your future.
+While it’s not necessarily easy to become a successful investor (it does take time and effort), there are simple things you can do to get started on the right foot with minimum risk.
+Below are 10 investing tips for beginners that will help set you on the right path toward achieving great returns on your savings:
 ---

 ## Diversification is key